kiboschool/course-web-application-development/src/lessons/orms/crud-operations-with-prisma.md

-# Crud Operations with Prisma
+# CRUD Operations with Prisma

 In the previous article, we've set up an Express application integrated with Prisma.
 We've also created a basic `User` model and seeded our database with some sample users.
 Now, let's extend our application to perform more CRUD (Create, Read, Update, Delete) operations and explore various relationships between data models.